spawnmarvel/learning-docker/README.md

 # Or it is possible to immediately kill the process, with no timeout.
 docker kill mariadbtest

+# Automatic Restart, It is possible to change the restart policy of existing, possibly running containers:
+docker update --restart always mariadb

 # destroy container
 docker rm mariadbtest